wpilibsuite/frc-docs/source/docs/software/vision-processing/apriltag/apriltag-intro.rst

 |

-All tags will be printed such that their outer black border is 8.0 inches on a side.
+All tags will be printed such that the total size is 8.0 inches, and the black is 6.0 inches on a side.

 .. image:: images/tag_size.png
    :alt: Diagram showing the dimensions of an FRC AprilTag fiducial target.